Barry8197/UV-Sintec/README.md

 Contains 2 ".py" files called "Cosine_Power_Model.py" and "Gaussian_Power_Model.py".
 These files are converted python modules from the jupyter notebook files "Cosine_Power_Model.ipynb" and Gaussian_Power_Model.ipynb" respectively.

 All other files are Jupyter Notebooks of the form ".ipynb".
 These files cannot be viewed on Github and must be downloaded and opened using Jupyter Notebook.
-These files are discussed to a greter extent in the README file in Sintec - Model
+These files are discussed to a greter extent in the README.md file in Sintec - Model